KosBeg/ctf-writeups/OtterCTF_2018/ReadMe/readme.md

 }
 ```

-Program read user input and then compare it to sove values.
+The program read user input and then compare it to some values.

-Ok, main idea of solving is patch antidebug and get all values of `buff[idx]` at
+Ok, the main idea of solving is patch anti-debug and get all values of `buff[idx]` at
 ```C
       if ( user_input[cou] != buff[idx] )
 ```